Flaried/animation-replacer-roblox/README.md

 ## 🚨 Important Notes

-### Security & Privacy
-- Your Roblox cookie is only used for authentication purposes
-- Animations wont work if you dont use --group flag and then upload the game to a group

 ### Disclaimer
 - Users are responsible for compliance with Roblox's policies
 - Always ask/give credit to animators.

----

-## 🤝 Contributing
+- Animations wont work if you dont use --group flag and then upload the game to a group
+- Your Roblox cookie is only used for authentication purposes

-This is my first Rust project, I'm still learning Rust.
+ - This is my first Rust project, I'm still learning Rust.
 So any contributions or suggestions will be accepted.

 ---

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Credit 🤝
+## 🤝 Credit
 Im using a roblox wrapper; [Roboat](https://github.com/fekie/roboat) to achieve a more stable and better development with roblox's changes.

+For researching rust ive been using the official [rust book](https://doc.rust-lang.org/book/).

+having AI (Claude) only help with ONLY the readme, lifetimes, and some refactors for optimization, as this is an educational project for me.

 ---